Updated: Mar 8

-'Cognitive functioning' translates as our many different mental abilities: thinking, learning, remembering, reasoning, maintaining focus and attention, decision making etc.
+'Cognitive functioning' means our many different mental abilities: that's thinking, learning, remembering, reasoning, maintaining focus and attention, decision making etc.

-They used three different test groups in the study:
+Three different test groups of people were used in the study:

 Group 1 stayed sitting

-Group 2 walked at light-intensity for 2 mins every half hour
+Group 2 walked at light-intensity (i.e. gently...not briskly) for 2 mins every half hour

 Group 3 walked at light intensity for 8 mins every 2 hours